cysouw/diathesis/text/c11_infinitive.md

 ### ~~OBJ › SBJ › ADJ~~ : [ NA | pN ] *lassen+In­fi­ni­tiv* Reflexive passive {#sec:infinitive-lassen-reflexive-passive}

 With most transitive verbs the light verb *lassen* with a reflexive pronoun and an infinitive results in a passive diathesis with an epistemic interpretation that something is possible, like with *schließen* 'to close' [@next].
 The original subject can be retained as an optional prepositional phrase with *von*.
-This diathesis invokes an *ErsatzIn­fi­ni­tiv* [@next c].
+This diathesis invokes an *Ersatzin­fi­ni­tiv* [@next c].

 ::: ex
 a.
 Ich schließe den Schrank.